-The grade is determined by the independent end assessor on the overall performance of the apprentice in the retail business project and professional discussion: Pass / Distinction / Fail
+The grade is determinedby the independent end assessor on the overall performance of the apprentice in each assessment activity: Pass / Distinction / Fail

 4. Reliability, validity and consistency

 Independent end assessment is a culmination of a learning and development journey resulting in external confirmation of an apprentice meeting the industry defined standard.
 The assessments are conducted by an independent end assessor approved and appointed by an assessment organisation, which is quality assured to ensure consistent, reliable and valid judgements.